Macron heads to China for delicate talks on Ukraine, trade

 Beijing claims to hold a neutral stance in the war, but has also stressed its “no-limits friendship” with Russia.
 China’s President Xi Jinping last month met with Russian President Vladimir Putin in Moscow.

-A top French official acknowledged that Paris isn't expecting to see a major shift in the position of China’s, which has refused to criticize Russia for its actions in Ukraine.
+China has refused to criticize Russia for its actions in Ukraine.
+A top French official acknowledged that Paris isn’t expecting to see a major shift in that position.

 But France will push for initiatives helping ordinary Ukrainians and for possible avenues toward reaching a halfway solution to the war, the official said, speaking on condition of anonymity in line with the French presidency's customary practices.